 Rather than paying to print out loads of photos, send your loved one a photo slideshow or even a little video instead!
 Sending a link to a photo sharing site would also work!
 Just remember that nothing on the internet is every truly private so seriously think about whether sending any adult photos is a good idea.

 There is literally a gift card out there for every single person.
-Amazon, iTunes or Google Play are all great ways to send a little fun to your loved one: maybe they download some new music or a movie or e While probably the most versatile item to send in an electronic care package, gift cards can also be the most expensive.
+Amazon, iTunes or Google Play are all great ways to send a little fun to your loved one: maybe they download some new music or a movie or even an e-book.
+While probably the most versatile item to send in an electronic care package, gift cards can also be the most expensive.
 Depending on where your loved one is, you could even send coffee or food gift cards electronically to treat them!

 There are so many music-sharing services out there that would allow you to send your loved one a link to a personalized playlist.
 You could put together a workout mix, an inspirational one to brighten their day or even a calming one to help them sleep.